REVIEWED BY NUMBERDYSLEXIA’S EXPERT PANEL ON JUNE 04, 2020

 4. Yoga and Meditation

-Everyone is aware of the yoga’s potential to our physical and mental health.
+Everyone is aware of yoga’s potential to our physical and mental health.
 Yoga is a very effective stress reduction and relaxation tool.
 Yoga practice draws attention towards breathing, which produces a meditative and soothing state of mind.
 Practicing yoga every day for about 20 minutes can seriously improve a kid’s brain capabilities.

 3. Push for hobbies and extra curricular activities